christinabuster/restock/README.md

 5. After clicking submit the item is saved to a specific warehouse location.

+6. In your terminal or consol run $ rails c to test with irb then run $ Item.all you will see a list of the items you created with the warehouse_id number that you assigned it to.

 Future feature implementations will be:

+1. Add Test coverage and continue the remainder of development using TDD.

+2. Create CSV import and export functionality

-1. Adding incoming wholesale orders to update inventory when new shipments arrive and outgoing orders/customer purchases.
+2. Adding incoming wholesale orders to update inventory when new shipments arrive and outgoing orders/customer purchases.

-2. Create low inventory alerts for when inventory is getting close to selling out.
+3. Create low inventory alerts for when inventory is getting close to selling out.

-3. Create purchase orders when a user gets a low inventory alert.
+4. Create purchase orders when a user gets a low inventory alert.

-4. Create a product report feature to see how fast inventory moves and how much each item grosses in a period of time.
+5. Create a product report feature to see how fast inventory moves and how much each item grosses in a period of time.

 Setup: